IGVF-DACC/igvf-metadata-submitter/README.md

 You can skip a row by setting `#skip` column as `1` or by hiding the row itself (right-click on the selected rows and `Hide`).

-Also, if cell's value is empty for a certain property then such property is not included in the JSON object.
+Also, if cell's value is empty for a certain property then such property is not included in the JSON object when being sent to the portal.

 ### GET